 The Directors have reviewed the need to provide for property dilapidations on leasehold properties, where there is an obligation on the termination of the lease to make good the property and these obligations can be estimated with reasonable accuracy.
-In 2018, provision of £250k was released as a result of sale proceeds completed on Hampton Hill property.
 The business reviewed and decided to continue holding £100k provision on its main office building of Elmbrook House in Sunbury-on-Thames.
 The provision is considered sufficient to cover the obligation which the business has with its landlord should the lease end in June 2026 as outlined in the lease agreement.